cektor/IMFOC/README.md

 </a>

 # IMFOC
 This application allows users to easily convert image files into different formats.
-It offers a user-friendly experience with a drag-and-drop feature; you can select an image file by dragging it into the app or by clicking on the tag field.
-Cross Platform Supports
+It offers a user-friendly experience with its drag-and-drop feature; you can select an image file by dragging it into the app or clicking on the tag field.It has the ability to delete Background from formats such as PNG (BETA) Cross Platform Supports

 <h1 align="center">IMFOC Logo</h1>